Video: What is the promise?

 Plan 21-24 takes the first steps in keeping the promise

 To #KeepThePromise, a lot has to change across Scotland.
-In Plan 21-24 and its associated change programme the Promise Scotland sets out 25 actions to be taken so this change can happen.
+In Plan 21-24, the Promise Scotland sets out 25 actions to be taken so this change can happen.

 And that promise is achievable by 2030

-It supports people and organisations as they work to #KeepThePromise.
+It connects and supports people and organisations as they work to #KeepThePromise.

 And it may be able to help support you, too.